IngrownMink4/blue-sunset/README.md

 # blue-sunset 🦋
-A page to redirect 𝕏 (formerly Twitter) users to my new BlueSky profile
+A page to redirect 𝕏 (formerly Twitter) users to my new Bluesky profile